 Please consult with your doctor about your questions regarding switching to a vegan diet.
 Your doctor will take your medical history into account and help you transition into a vegan diet, should that be your goal.
 This post features my personal experiences switching to a vegan diet and what works for some may not work for others.

-Have you experiences with being vegan?
+Have you experiences with being vegan to share with me?
 What has been the greatest lesson to you since becoming one?